 Having David O. Russell to direct the film was Christian Bale's suggestion.
-At first Mark Wahlberg was uncomfortable of calling his friend to do it after the harrowing experience of working in Three Kings but relented when Bale stated that he wanted to work with Russell.
+At first, Mark Wahlberg was uncomfortable with calling his friend to do it after the harrowing experience of working in Three Kings (1999), but relented when Bale stated that he wanted to work with Russell.

 The trivia items below may give away important plot points.

 The interviews in the beginning and the end were improvised by Christian Bale and Mark Wahlberg, while in-character.
-They were done late night with only Bale, Wahlberg and director David O. Russell present.
-Bale actually became emotional and left the couch.
+They were done late night with only Bale, Wahlberg, and David O. Russell present.
+Bale actually became emotional, and left the couch.

-The police officer who jokingly arrests the real life Dicky Eklund at the end of the movie, during the credits, is actually Lowell police officer, Eric Wayne.
-Eric's father, Gerald Wayne, was the actual police officer who arrested the real life Dick Eklund after his robbery shenanigans in the early 1990s, which were depicted in The Fighter.
-Dick Eklund and Gerald Wayne actually maintained a mutually friendly relationship before, during and after the arrest.
+The police officer who jokingly arrests the real-life Dicky Eklund at the end of the movie, during the credits, is Lowell Police Officer Eric Wayne.
+Eric's father, Gerald Wayne, was the police officer who arrested the real-life Dick Eklund, after his robbery shenanigans in the early 1990s, which were depicted in this movie.
+Dick Eklund and Gerald Wayne actually maintained a mutually friendly relationship before, during, and after the arrest.

 In the ending fight between Micky Ward and Shea Neary, announcer Jim Lampley says "Ward nods as if to say, 'C'mon, c'mon, let's fight!...
 Just imagine if you'd bought a ticket" ... these two lines are taken directly from Lampley's commentary in the 9th round of the May 18, 2002 fight between Micky Ward and Arturo Gatti.